 - Working smoke detectors are required in every unit and on every level.

 Q: Are there limitations placed on rental amounts?

-A: HCHCD performs rent reasonableness surveys to determine a reasonable rate for the area and to ensure the rent is comparable to that being paid by those who are not involved in the program.
+A: HCHCS performs rent reasonableness surveys to determine a reasonable rate for the area and to ensure the rent is comparable to that being paid by those who are not involved in the program.
 Additionally, a unit will not be approved if the rental cost is more than 40% of the tenant's income.

 Q: Are landlords required to lease to people who have housing agency vouchers?

 A: No. As a landlord, you have the freedom to rent to whomever you like, so long as you are not discriminating against potential tenants based on color, race, religion, sex, familial status, national origin, or source of income.
-HCHCD does not require landlords to house families involved in the program.
+HCHCS does not require landlords to house families involved in the program.

 Q: Does the housing agency screen families?

-A: HCHCD determines program eligibility and conducts a criminal background check.
+A: HCHCS determines program eligibility and conducts a criminal background check.
 You may, and are encouraged to, conduct a further screening process.
 So long as you require all potential tenants to complete an application and screening process, you are fully within your rights as a landlord.

 Q: Are landlords expected to treat program participants differently from those who are not receiving assistance?

 A: No. Program participants are expected to abide by the same regulations as unassisted tenants.